Han unification: Graphemes versus glyphs

-The Latin lowercase "a" has widely differing glyphs that all represent concrete instances of the same abstract grapheme.
-Although a native reader of any language using the Latin script recognizes these two glyphs as the same grapheme, to others they might appear to be completely unrelated.
+The Latin lowercase "a" has differing glyphs that represent instances of the same abstract grapheme.
+Although a native reader of the Latin script recognizes these two glyphs as the same grapheme, to others they might appear to be unrelated.

 A grapheme is the smallest abstract unit of meaning in a writing system.
 Any grapheme has many possible glyph expressions, but all are recognized as the same grapheme by those with reading and writing knowledge of a particular writing system.
 Although Unicode typically assigns characters to code points to express the graphemes within a system of writing, the Unicode Standard (section 3.4 D7) cautions:

 An abstract character does not necessarily correspond to what a user thinks of as a "character" and should not be confused with a grapheme.